dfrnoch/discord-sniper/README.md

 ## Usage:
 1. Config settings and token in `config.json`
-2. Open install.bat
+2. Open install.bat or install.sh
-3. Open start.bat
+3. Open launch.bat or launch.sh
 4. All set :)

 ## Settings: